The Primates found in Uganda -Ugnda is home to 20 species of Primates

 6. Blue Monkeys

-The Blue Monkey, also called the Cercopithecus mitis, belongs to the Old World monkey ancestry, thrives, and is widespread in East and Central Africa.
+The Blue Monkey, scientifically known as Cercopithecus mitis, is an Old World monkey species that thrives and is widely distributed in East and Central Africa.

-They are Dark-with Blue-Grey in color, with a white throat and a white patch on the chest.
-This Monkey belongs to the Guenon family in Uganda’s parks, except for Murchison Falls National Park and Lake Mburo National Park.
+These monkeys have a dark blue-grey coat, with a white throat and patch on their chest.
+In Uganda’s parks, they belong to the Guenon family, except in Murchison Falls National Park and Lake Mburo National Park.

-Blue Monkeys live in troops of four to twelve animals.
-There are 20 kinds of guenon monkeys, three found in Uganda.
+Blue Monkeys typically live in troops ranging from four to twelve individuals.
+In Uganda, there are 20 species of guenon monkeys, three of which can be found there.

 7. De Brazza’s Monkeys

-De Brazza’s Monkey (Cercopithecus neglectus) is an Old World French explorer Pierre Savorgnan de Brazza named—swamp monkeys.
+De Brazza’s Monkey, scientifically known as Cercopithecus neglectus, is an Old World monkey species named after the French explorer Pierre Savorgnan de Brazza and often referred to as “swamp monkeys.”

-De Brazza’s Monkey has grey agouti fur with a reddish-brown back, black limbs, a tail, and a white rump.
-A white stripe runs down its thigh, and an orange crescent-shaped marking appears on its forehead.
-Its white eyelids match its muzzle and beard.
-Both male and female De Brazza’s Monkeys have cheek pouches that carry food while foraging, and males have a blue scrotum.
+De Brazza’s Monkey displays a unique appearance with its grey agouti fur and reddish-brown back.
+It has black limbs and a black tail, while its rump is white.
+A distinctive white stripe runs down its thigh, and an orange crescent-shaped marking adorns its forehead.
+The monkey’s white eyelids match its muzzle and beard.
+Both male and female De Brazza’s Monkeys possess cheek pouches that carry food while foraging.
+Male monkeys have a notable blue scrotum.

 8, Grey-Cheeked Mangabey Monkeys

-Grey-cheeked mangabeys (Lophocebus albigena) are medium-sized Old World monkeys found in the forests of Central Africa.
-They are characterized by their long tails, thick fur, and distinctive white cheek patches.
+Grey-cheeked mangabeys, scientifically known as Lophocebus albigena, are captivating medium-sized primates that inhabit the forests of Central Africa.
+These monkeys are easily recognized by their long tails, thick fur, and striking white cheek patches.

 9. Uganda Mangabey Monkeys: